tony-dev0/agric-equipment-rental-system/README.md

 Frontend:
 This part is responsible for user interaction, includes the design, layout and ui elements.
-It is responsible for presenting content and data to users. technology used: Html,css (Bootstrap framework)
+It is responsible for presenting content and data to users. technology used: Html, Css (Bootstrap framework)

 Backend:
 This part is mainly responsible for the storage purpose.